June 20, 2006

-The UCSD Regional Burn Center expects to treat numerous children and adults with severe sunburns during the summer season.
+The UC San Diego Regional Burn Center expects to treat numerous children and adults with severe sunburns during the summer season.

 “Often someone has dozed off while lying in the sun by the pool or at the beach.
 Even if the weather is not extremely hot, severe sunburn can occur on gloomy days due to the intensity of the ultraviolet rays,” said Bruce Potenza, M.D., UCSD Regional Burn Center.
 Additionally, sun reflected off the water is even more intense and can lead to more serious burns.

 The UCSD Burn Center recommends covering up, avoid falling asleep in the sun, and always apply sunscreen of 25 SPF or higher to prevent sunburn.

 It is generally recommended that children of all ages be kept out of strong, prolonged sunlight, however, sunscreen can be safely used from age six months forward.
 Children younger than six months should be kept out of prolonged, intense sunlight.
 However, if for some reason, it is unavoidable for an infant to be in the sunlight, sunscreen is probably safe at any age.

 Children and adults should wear sunglasses.
 Sunglasses are sunscreens for the eyes.
 Without sunglasses, your eyes are unprotected from the harmful UVA and UVB rays of the sun.
 Sunglasses can be the main factor in saving your eyes from sight-ending diseases such as macular degeneration.